-Whether you’re thinking about growing your hair out, or are already sporting an impressive mane, take a look at our list of celebrities, guaranteed to convince you that men with long hair are some of the finest around.
+Whether you’re thinking about growing your hair out or are already sporting an impressive mane thanks to lockdown, take a look at our list of celebrity men with long hair, who are guaranteed to convince you to join their ranks.

 During formal red carpet events, Leto rocks a sleek and polished man bun, and when he’s off-duty, he chooses to wear his hair down with relaxed waves.